NumNumV/TXT-to-AppleMusic-Shortcut/README.md

 FREE AND UNLIMITED TOOL TO IMPORT YOUR PLAYLISTS TO APPLE MUSIC

--   This repository is about an Apple shortcut that converts a TXT file/text into an Apple Music Playlist !
+This repository is about an Apple shortcut that converts a TXT file/text into an Apple Music Playlist !
--   It can be also used to transfer your Spotify playlists (check https://github.com/NumNumV/TXT-to-AppleMusic-Shortcut/wiki).

 _DISCLAIMER: USE AT YOUR OWN RISK.
 RESULTS DEPEND ON THE QUALITY OF THE TEXT INPUT.
 THERE IS NO WARRANTY ON RESULTS, AND ERRORS CAN OCCUR._

-Complete tutorial avaible on the Wiki : https://github.com/NumNumV/TXT-to-AppleMusic-Shortcut/wiki
+Complete tutorial avaible on the Wiki : https://github.com/NumNumV/TXT-to-AppleMusic-Shortcut/wiki Tutorial to transfer your Spotify playlists with this shortcut : (check https://github.com/NumNumV/TXT-to-AppleMusic-Shortcut/wiki).

 A. Needed:
   - iOS or MacOS device that supports shortcuts